-The seasonal flu season in the United States can begin as early as October and last as late as May and flu viruses are circulating in the population.
+Student Name (Print legibly) The seasonal flu season in the United States can begin as early as October and last as late as May and flu viruses are circulating in the population.
 An annual seasonal flu vaccine (either the flu shot or the nasal-spray) is the best way to reduce the chances of getting the seasonal flu and lessen the chance to spread it to others.
 When more people get vaccinated against the flu, less flu can spread through that community.

-- CDC, the Advisory Committee on Immunization Practices (ACIP), and the Healthcare Infection Control Practices Advisory Committee (HICPAC) recommend that all U.S. health care workers get vaccinated annually against influenza. - Health care workers include radiologic technology students who are directly and in-directly involved in patient care, and potentially exposed to infectious agents that can be transmitted to and from health care workers and patients. - Influenza (the flu) can be a serious disease that can lead to hospitalization and sometimes even death.
-Anyone can get sick from the flu. - You can get the flu from anyone, including patients and coworkers who are sick with the flu. - If you get the flu, you can spread it to others even if you do not feel sick. - By getting vaccinated, you can help protect yourself, your family at home, and your patients at work from getting the flu. - If you decline the vaccine, the clinics can choose to decline your internship at their facility.

-Health care workers who get vaccinated help to reduce the following:

-- Transmission of influenza, staff illness and absenteeism, influenza-related illness and death. - Higher vaccination levels among staff have been associated with a lower risk of nosocomial (hospital-acquired) influenza cases. - The seasonal flu vaccine protects against three influenza viruses that research indicates will be most common during the upcoming season: influenza B viruses, influenza A (H1N1) viruses, and influenza A (H3N2) viruses. - Each year, one flu virus of each kind is used to produce seasonal influenza vaccine

-I understand that due to my occupational exposure as a Radiologic Technology student I may be at risk of acquiring an influenza infection, and that it is recommended that I be immunized.

-Please initial one statement below:

-I will obtain the vaccination and will provide proof to the program officials by October 31 of each year in the program.
+CDC, the Advisory Committee on Immunization Practices (ACIP), and the Healthcare Infection Control Practices Advisory Committee (HICPAC) recommend that all U.S. health care workers get vaccinated annually against influenza.
+Health care workers include radiologic technology students who are directly and in-directly involved in patient care, and potentially exposed to infectious agents that can be transmitted to and from health care workers and patients. • Influenza (the flu) can be a serious disease that can lead to hospitalization and sometimes even death.
+Anyone can get sick from the flu. • You can get the flu from anyone, including patients and coworkers who are sick with the flu.
+If you get the flu, you can spread it to others even if you do not feel sick.
+By getting vaccinated, you can help protect yourself, your family at home, and your patients at work from getting the flu. • If you decline the vaccine, the clinics can choose to decline your internship at their facility.
+Health care workers who get vaccinated help to reduce the following: Transmission of influenza, staff illness and absenteeism, influenza-related illness and death.
+Higher vaccination levels among staff have been associated with a lower risk of nosocomial (hospital-acquired) influenza cases.
+The associated file was single three influenza views a better associated with a lower risk of nosocomial (hospital-acquired) influenza cases. • The seasonal flu vaccine protects against three influenza viruses that research indicates will be most common during the upcoming season: influenza B viruses, influenza A (H1N1) viruses, and influenza A (H3N2) viruses. • Each year, one flu virus of each kind is used to produce seasonal influenza vaccine I understand that due to my occupational exposure as a Radiologic Technology student I may be at risk of acquiring an influenza infection, and that it is recommended that I be immunized.
+Please initial one statement below: I will obtain the vaccination and will provide proof to the program officials by October 31 of each year in the program.
 I understand that it is my responsibility to also provide a copy of the flu vaccine to my Clinical Instructor and keep a copy for myself.
+Handbook Copy